bibainet/xhrless/README.md

 ### XHR.prototype.setData = function(name, value) ###

 Add name-value pair into `this.data`.
+It is a set of arbitrary key-value pairs associated with this instance, it can be referred from callback functions.
 The name should be a non empty string.
 If the value is undefined then `this.data[name]` will be removed.

 *@param* `{string}` name
 *@param* `{*}` [value]